Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

 Abstract and interface classes are not like other classes, they have some limitations:

 * It's not allowed to construct an instance of abstract or interface class.
-  It's possible only to inherit from such class and create an instance of a child class.
+  It's possible only to inherit from a such class and create an instance of a child class.
 * Interfaces can't have constructors.
   There is no necessity for them to have one, because they have no fields that need to be initialized.
 * Abstract classes may have constructors, but whole ``this`` is not available inside them.